fininhop/free-code-camp/algorithms/title-case-a-sentence.md

   arrChars[0] = arrChars[0].toUpperCase();

   //By bringing together, all the items of the array called (arrayChars).
 Is achieved as a result:
-  // The same word as before, but with the first letter capitalized.
+  //The same word as before, but with the first letter capitalized.
   //Finally, the array named (arrWords) is updated with this value. arrWords[i] = arrChars.join('');